Solo Travel in Anguilla

 - Check dates, availability and prices: Zemi Beach House

-There aren’t that many tours on the island as it is the place to snorkel and make the most of the beaches.
+There aren’t that many excursions in Anguilla as it is the place to snorkel and make the most of the beaches.
 You can easily hire a driver to take you from place to place.
 You can ask your accommodation to arrange a driver for you or just find one on the island when you arrive.
-I have personally used Mitchell Lloyd Taxi who offers island tours, beach trips, shopping trips, and pick ups and drop offs.
+I have personally used Mitchell Lloyd Taxi who offers island tours, beach trips, shopping trips, and pickups and drop-offs.
 His mobile number is: 235-7240 / 497-2250.
 Your accommodation can arrange any other tours that you may want to do

 Anguilla Watersports – For the ocean solo, Anguilla organise all types of activities from leisurely paddle boarding to the more challenging kite surfing.
 You don’t have to do the activities alone either as they offer tours as well as rentals so you can join others on a glass bottom kayak or paddling through the turquoise waters.
 They are situated in Cove Bay.

-If you’re looking to visit for just a day, Get Your Guide offers a full-day trip to Shoal Bay from St. Maarten.
-Take the catamaran trip and explore the island on a taxi sightseeing tour, and snorkel or just sunbathe on Shoal Bay before enjoying a Caribbean lunch. * Check prices and availability here
+Day Trip From St Martin to Anguilla – If you’re looking to visit for just a day, Get Your Guide offers a full day trip to Shoal Bay from St. Maarten.
+Take the Anguilla catamaran trip and explore the island on a taxi sightseeing tour, and snorkel or just sunbathe on Shoal Bay beach before enjoying a Caribbean lunch. * Check prices and availability here

 Anguilla doesn’t really have any public transport so there isn’t a bus network.
 To get from one side of the island to the other doesn’t take longer than an hour so to get around you either need to hire a car or take taxis.